-For policies specific to the Bachelor of Science in Nursing at the Orlando (Lake Mary), Florida campus, please see its Program Information section
+For policies specific to the Accelerated Bachelor of Science in Nursing, please see its Program Information section

 Financial aid is available to help qualified students pay for their education.
 ECPI offers many financial aid options to help students and their families determine the best way to pay for an education.
 ECPI is committed to helping each student find the best solution to meet his/her needs and pursues this educational investment.